AdobeDocs/experience-manager-65.nl-NL/help/assets/metadata-schemas.md

 ### Nieuwe formulieren toevoegen voor MIME-typen {#add-new-forms-for-mime-types}

-Maak een formulier onder het juiste formuliertype.
+Create a form under the appropriate form type.
 For example, to add a template for the `image/png` subtype, create the form under the &quot;image&quot; forms.
 De titel voor het schemaformulier is de naam van het subtype.
 In dit geval is de titel `png`.

 #### Een bestaande schemasjabloon gebruiken voor verschillende MIME-typen {#use-an-existing-schema-template-for-various-mime-types}